-LSIIT-ICPS, UMR 7005 CNRS-ULP Pôle API, Boulevard Sébastien Brant, 67412 Illkirch, France {genaud,mongenet}@icps.u-strasbg.fr
+^{1,3}LSIIT-ICPS, UMR 7005 CNRS-ULP Ple API, Boulevard Sébastien Brant, 67412 Illkirch, France {genaud,mongenet}@icps.u-strasbg.fr 2IPGS, UMR 7516 CNRS-ULP 5 rue R. Descartes 67084 Strasbourg grunberg@eost.u-strasbg.fr

-[‡]IPGS, UMR 7516 CNRS-ULP, 5 rue R. Descartes, 67084 Strasbourg marc.grunberg@eost.u-strasbg.fr
+Abstract

-Abstract.
-Over the last couple of years, various dedicated grid platforms have been developped, among which the french Grid'5000 project.
-The objective of this paper is to analyze the behavior on Grid'5000 of a geophysical application which performs a seismic ray tracing in a 3D mesh of the Earth.
-The application is computation intensive but requires an all-to-all communication phase during which processors exchange their results.
+Over the last couple of years, several dedicated grid platforms have been set up to test applications and middleware for grids.
+Among these is Grid'5000, a reconfigurable platform gathering resources at nine remote geographical sites in France.
+This paper presents one of the eight experiments that have tested software scalability at the scale of a thousand processors (i.e. 500-1000) on this grid testbed.
+The experiment aims at analyzing the behavior of a geophysical application (a seismic ray tracing in a 3D mesh of the Earth [14]).
+The application is computationnally intensive but requires an all-to-all communication phase during which processors exchange their results, which has shown to be a real bottleneck on many hardware platforms.
 We analyze various runs and show that this application scales well up to about 500 processors on such a grid.